Liria Palace Tickets & Tours

 Reina Sofia Museum

-Distance from Liria Palace: 50km (Approximately 40 minutes by car)
+Distance from Liria Palace: 4km (15 minutes by car)

 Frequently asked questions about Liria Palace tickets

-What is the significance of the library in Liria Palace?
+What are the opening hours of Liria Palace?

-Is Liria Palace accessible to people with disabilities?
+Is Palacio de Liria accessible to visitors with disabilities?

 Madrid Ticket